 - 1/2 cup Maple Bourbon BBQ Sauce

 Prepare the Barbacoa Beef:

-- Place the beef in your crock pot and sprinkle with salt.
-Add the broth, chilis in adobo sauce, and ground cumin to a blender and blend until smooth.
+2. Add the broth, chilis in adobo sauce, ground cumin, and lime juice to a blender and blend until smooth.
 Pour this mixture into the crock pot and cover.
 Set on low for 8 to 12 hours.